Time to catch up on several months of new instruments out there! Turns out there’s so much, I’m going to split this into 2 blogs…

-Another admitted Keith Medley fan, Federico Procopio of Rome, had local luthier Germano Fusco create something a little less flamboyant (at right), but inspired by Keith’s instrument, with 28 strings (7 neck, 9 subs and 12 supers).
+Another admitted Keith Medley fan, Federico Procopio of Rome, had local luthier Germano Fusco create something a little less flamboyant (above), but inspired by Keith’s instrument, with 28 strings (7 neck, 9 subs and 12 supers).

 He’s clearly inspired by Keith’s music as well, as heard in his first video.

-Speaking of super-trebles, I couldn’t believe that Alistair Hay (Emerald Guitars) was able to configure his carbon fiber HG for added supers! (right) A custom project for Joe Conklin.
+Speaking of super-trebles, I couldn’t believe that Alistair Hay (Emerald Guitars) was able to configure his carbon fiber HG for added supers! (above) A custom project for Joe Conklin.

 I stumbled across this recent Making Of video by Doug Wilkes in the UK, building someone a copy of Eaton’s well-known lyraharp guitar (below).